ComparativeGenomicsToolkit/cactus/doc/mc-pangenomes/hprc-v1.1-mc.md

 1) `hprc-v1.1-mc-grch38.raw.vcf.gz` : Raw output, as described above.
 2) `hprc-v1.1-mc-grch38.vcfbub.a100k.wave.vcf.gz` : Variants decomposed with `vcfbub -l 0 -a 100000` and re-aligned with `vcfwave -I 1000`.
-3) `hprc-v1.1-mc-grch38.pangenie.vcf.gz` : Sites with > 20% missing alleles filtered, as well as reference samples.

-**Important** Because of the `vcfwave` realignment, the alleles in `hprc-v1.1-mc-grch38.vcfbub.a100k.wave.vcf.gz` and `hprc-v1.1-mc-grch38.pangenie.vcf.gz` are no longer necessarily consistent with the topology of the graph.
+**Important** Because of the `vcfwave` realignment, the alleles in `hprc-v1.1-mc-grch38.vcfbub.a100k.wave.vcf.gz` are no longer necessarily consistent with the topology of the graph.

 ## Excluded Regions